 This is how, AutoFit Row Height in Excel works.
 This article ends here.
 Let’s wrap the things up with some points to be remembered.

 - Default row height in Excel is 15 points that equals to 20 pixels.

-- Ideally, the height of rows in Excel is dependent on the font size of the text present in any cell of the row and it is directly proportional to the row height.
-Which means, sufficient increase in font size, increases the row height and vice-a-versa.
+- Ideally, the height of rows in Excel is dependent on the font size of the text present in any cell of the row, and it is directly proportional to the row height.
+Which means a sufficient increase in font size increases the row height and vice-a-versa.

 - You can also use Alt + O + R + A as a keyboard shortcut to automatically adjust the row height based on the font size of the text present in any cell of the row/s.